Baptism: Immersed in Christ

 Introduction

-We often open discussions about baptism with the Acts of the Apostles—but the real story begins with Jesus plunging into the Jordan River.
+We often open discussions about baptism with the Acts of the Apostles—the real story begins with Jesus entering the Jordan River.
 He did not seek baptism for himself; he stepped into the waters to fulfill God's will.
 Too often, we build our theology and rites around our own need for baptism.
-Instead, we must confront two questions: 1) "Why did Jesus demand to be baptized?" and 2) "Why did he shock John the Baptist with his insistence?"
+Instead, we must confront two questions: 1) "Why did Jesus insist on being baptized?" and 2) "Why did he shock John the Baptist with his insistence?"
 In that river, we glimpse baptism as death and resurrection—the old life sinking, the new life rising.
-The familiar phrase, "Baptism is an outward sign of inward grace," does not appear in Scripture.
-Many repeat it blindly, unaware of the raw, biblical power behind the church's call to immerse, to die to self, and to rise with Christ.
+The familiar phrase, 'Baptism is an outward sign of inward grace,' does not appear in Scripture.
+Yet this common description can sometimes obscure the deeper biblical imagery of death, burial, and resurrection found throughout the New Testament.

 Jesus' baptism launched his earthly ministry, immediately followed by the devil's temptation in the desert.
 This ministry climaxed in both the crucifixion and resurrection.
-In this act, John baptized Jesus not only into death but also into new life.
+Jesus' baptism anticipates the death and resurrection that would define the gospel.
 All three persons of the Trinity revealed themselves: the Father declaring Jesus' faithfulness, the Son submitting fully, and the Holy Spirit descending to guide him (Matt.
 3:13–17; Mark 1:9–11; Luke 3:21–23).
 The apostle Paul echoes this truth, describing baptism as a participation in both death and resurrection in his letter to the Romans:

 Or don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were, therefore, buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 For if we have been united with him in a death like his, we will certainly also be united with him in a resurrection like his (Rom.
 6:3–5).